 Join us for an introduction to the EcoVillage!

-The entire development will be built to high standards of energy conservation, which will reduce utility bills to a fraction of their cost compared to conventionally built housing.
-Our materials will be selected for long-term durability and affordability as well as better air quality.
-Our natural site infrastructure aims to improve the quality of the soil and water and foster a healthy human-inhabited ecosystem.
+The entire development is being built to high standards of energy conservation, which will reduce utility bills to a fraction of their cost compared to conventionally built housing.
+Our materials have been selected for long-term durability and affordability as well as better air quality.
+Our natural site infrastructure will improve the quality of the soil and water and foster a healthy human-inhabited ecosystem.

 Between now and our targeted move-in in 2023, we are planning our community, practicing sociocratic decision-making, and enjoying each other’s company.
 We’d love for you to join us!